eskevv/first-light/README.md

 PolygonObject branch = map.FindObject("Branch");
 ```

+It's also possible to find any object in the given map using Linq, but FirstLight has the task of doing this so you won't
+have to cast it back to the type you are looking for.
+It offers similar methods for finding any object or layer by name, class or type.

 **Animated Tiles**
 > FirstLight does all the tile animationsfor you but can also provide the frame data if you wish to do all the updating.
 > In the update loop you can call the map instance's ``Update`` that takes in how many seconds have passed(delta):